-Asia was the most-attacked region by cyber-criminals in 2021, accounting for one in four attacks globally, and India was among the top three nations that experienced most server access and ransomware attacks in the region, a new report showed on Thursday.
+Asia was the most-attacked region by cyber-criminals in 2021, accounting for one in four attacks globally.
+India was among the top three nations that experienced the most server access and ransomware attacks in the region, a new report showed on Thursday.

 Server access attacks (20 percent) and ransomware (11 percent) were the top two attack types on Asian organizations in 2021, followed closely by data theft (10 percent).